docksal/docksal/docs/advanced/db-sandbox.md

 ## Precaution

-With large databases, it is not recommended to snapshot a container, that is already running off of a snapshot image.
+With large databases, it is not recommended to snapshot a container that is already running off of a snapshot image.
 Every docker image holds all parent images plus in-memory changes inside it.
 With every commit the size of the resulting image will increase by the full size of the DB, not just the delta.